charlesbrandt/public/code/version_control/git.md

 ## Resoving a conflict

 If you try to pull in changes to a file you've modified locally, Git does not try to do the merge.
-You can check in your changes, but that results in a branch merge.

-You can also use stash to move your local changes to the side while you pull in changes from remote.
+I like using stash to move local changes to the side while pulling in changes from remote.

     git stash